lightninglabs/lightning-api-ng/site/tools/templates/daemons/pool.md

 - Bootstrapping new services to Lightning
 - Demand fueled routing node channel selection
 - Allowing users to instantly receive with a wallet

+## Usage

+Learn how to install, configure, and use Pool by viewing the documentation in the [Builder's Guide](https://docs.lightning.engineering/lightning-network-tools/pool/overview).

 {{> partial_daemons_shared summary=true}}